-There are several problems with dry rot in particular the damage to the structural integrity of a building.
-A house with dry rot is not a pleasant place to be.
+There are several problems with dry rot, in particular the damage to the structural integrity of a building.
+This can come with a huge financial cost, but also be a safety concern for those inside.
+A house with dry rot is not a pleasant place to be and developed forms of dry rot can permeate the air with a damp soil-like smell.
 As the most serious form of fungal decay, it can also make it difficult to sell a house.

 Dry rot spores in themselves are not harmful to your health.
 However, the damp conditions the fungus needs to germinate can represent a health hazard for older people, infants and those with respiratory conditions.